 Though there is not yet a standard set for this breed, Border Collie Pit puppies can go for anywhere between $200 – $1,000.

-3 Little-Known Facts About Border Collie Pit
+3 Little-Known Facts About the Border Collie Pit

-1. The American Pit Bull Terrier is Not Recognized by the American Kennel Club
+1. The American Pit Bull Terrier is not recognized by the American Kennel Club.

 Though they are recognized by the American Dog Breeders Association and the United Kennel Club, the American Pit Bull Terrier is not recognized by the American Kennel Club.
 Some suggest this is because of the Pit Bull’s notoriety, but the AKC says they do not recognize it because it is not a “specific breed.”